Anatomy of a Webstore Product - Setting up stock for eCommerce Success

 Yes, you should include the brand within your Product Title.
 However, loading brand data makes brand names visible to search engines.

-Use Barcode lookup or simply apply a tag starting with "Brand_" e.g. "Brand_Star Wars"
+Use Barcode lookup or simply apply one tag starting with "Brand_" e.g. "Brand_Star Wars"

 Images